geodata-p/Turkey_Landslide_analysis_NASA_Data/README.md

 - # Key Findings
 - **Seasonality:** Most events happen in July-Nov (midsummer-autumn) , but Jan(mid-winter) events are deadlier per landslide.
 -
-- **Trigger impact:** Both downpour- and rainfall-triggered landslides are highly lethal, with ~70% of events resulting in fatalities.
-However, downpours occur more frequently (11 vs 8 events) and have caused more than twice as many deaths overall (34 vs 15).
-This combination of higher frequency and higher total impact makes downpours the primary driver of landslide risk in Turkey, while rainfall remains a secondary but still serious hazard.
+- **Trigger impact:** Both downpour- and rainfall-triggered landslides are often fatal (~70% of events).
+However, downpours occur more frequently (11 vs 8), are deadlier on average (median 3 fatalities vs 1.5 for rainfall), and have caused over twice the total fatalities (34 vs 15).
+The higher severity and frequency of downpours make them the dominant driver of landslide risk in Turkey, while rainfall remains a secondary but still significant hazard.
 -
 - **Hotspots:** NE Turkey provinces (Rize–Artvin) are hotspots, with rainfall-induced slides causing repeated fatalities**.?
 -